-Average balances of our earning assets increased by \$587.7 million or 4% in the first quarter of 2016 compared to the same period in 2015 primarily due to an increase in the average balances of our loans and leases.
-Average balances of our loans and leases portfolio increased by \$887.0 million primarily due to higher average balances in our commercial mortgage, residential mortgage, and home equity portfolios.
-The average balance of our commercial mortgage portfolio increased by \$239.7 million primarily due to increased demand from new and existing customers as the real estate market in Hawaii continued to improve.
-The average balance of our residential mortgage portfolio increased by \$287.2 million primarily due to an increase in loan origination and refinance activity.
-The average balance of our home equity portfolio increased by \$225.0 million as result of continued success in acquisition campaigns in the first quarter 2016 to drive new production and upfront line draws.
-Partially offsetting the increase in the average balances of our loans and leases portfolio was a \$445.5 million decrease in the average balance of our total investment securities portfolio primarily due to the shift in the mix of our earning assets from investment securities to loans.
+Average balances of our earning assets increased by \$687.8 million or 5% in the third quarter of 2016 and by \$628.4 million or 4% in the first nine months of 2016 compared to the same periods in 2015 primarily due to an increase in the average balances of our loans and leases.
+Average balances of our loans and leases portfolio increased by \$937.6 million in the third quarter of 2016 and by \$908.9 million in the first nine months of 2016 compared to the same periods in 2015 primarily due to higher average balances in our commercial mortgage, residential mortgage, and home equity portfolios.
+The average balance of our commercial mortgage portfolio increased by \$162.0 million in the third quarter of 2016 and by \$195.8 million in the first nine months of 2016 compared to the same periods in 2015 primarily due to increased demand from new and existing customers as the real estate market in Hawaii continued to improve.
+The average balance of our residential mortgage portfolio increased by \$250.5 million in the third quarter of 2016 and by \$268.6 million in the first nine months of 2016 compared to the same periods in 2015 primarily due to an increase in loan origination and refinance activity.
+The average balance of our home equity portfolio increased by \$293.1 million in the third quarter of 2016 and by \$260.7 million in the first nine months of 2016 compared to the same periods in 2015 due in large part to the strong economy.
+In addition, we experienced steady line utilization during the first nine months of 2016.
+Partially offsetting the increase in the average balances of our loans and leases portfolio was a \$374.9 million decrease in the average balance of our total investment securities portfolio in the third quarter of 2016 and a \$387.4 million decrease in the first nine months of 2016 compared to the same periods in 2015 primarily due to the shift in the mix of our earning assets from investment securities to loans.

-Average balances of our interest-bearing liabilities increased by \$193.8 million or 2% in the first quarter of 2016 compared to the same period in 2015 primarily due to continued growth in our relationship checking and savings deposit products, partially offset by a decrease in our time deposits.
+Average balances of our interest-bearing liabilities increased by \$317.8 million or 3% in the third quarter of 2016 and by \$241.5 million or 2% in the first nine months of 2016 compared to the same periods in 2015 primarily due to continued growth in our relationship checking and savings deposit products.